bergmichl/morgenritual/readme.md

 ## Possible implementations: <hr>

-* Combined with weekly-app so the user gets forwarded from one site to the other after submit
+* Combined with weekly-app so the user gets forwarded from one site to the other, after submitting the weekly-app-form